The Medical Perspective

 The Dental Perspective

 However, the medical perspective of caries may not work perfectly when it comes to dental caries.
 The main task for the dentist is not to find out what disease the patient has, but having identified a patient with dental caries, to determine the best course of treatment for controlling the disease process in the biofilm.
 Also, the dentist needs to identify whether or not individual teeth have caries lesions, with the help of screening even patients who do not have obvious signs of caries, and determining which treatment can best help the patient.
-Therefore, in the dental perspective of caries diagnosis, diagnosis consists of both identifying caries as a biofilm disease and managing it, and identifying specific signs and symptoms of caries, the demineralization to lesion continuum and managing the lesion activity; working under the logic that caries can be prevented, slowed, stopped, or even reversed through the process of remineralization if it is detected and treated before it progresses to a point that requires invasive intervention.1,3,4
+Therefore, in the dental perspective of caries diagnosis, diagnosis consists of both identifying caries as a biofilm disease and managing it, and identifying specific signs and symptoms of caries, the non-cavitated to cavitated lesion continuum and managing the lesion activity; working under the logic that caries can be prevented, slowed, stopped, or even reversed through the process of remineralization if it is detected and treated before it progresses to a point that requires invasive intervention.1,3,4

 Diagnosis vs. Detection and Assessment